adnovea/solarman_lse/README.md

 You can create your own Card with commands for controlling your inverter (*be careful when writing settings because this can damage your inverter*).

+The command is sent to the invert BUT the corresponding entities will be updated at the next read (every +/- 1 minute!!!).
+Don't repeat the command before at least 1 minute.

 *Here is an example for my Deye:*
 - Time of use on/off (*aka Scheduling*)
 - Priority Load or Battery